CMeeg/gridsome-source-kentico-kontent/README.md

 ## Getting started

+> This getting started guide assumes that you have an existing Gridsome project, and that you want to add Kentico Cloud as a data source using this plugin.
+If you haven't yet created a Gridsome project, please follow the [Gridsome getting started guide](https://gridsome.org/docs) first and then come back here.

 ### Install

 Use your preferred package manager to add a dependency on `@meeg/gridsome-source-kentico-cloud` to your Gridsome app, for example: